Family Law

 Frequently asked questions

 Georgia uses income shares under O.C.G.A. § 19-6-15.
-You determine both parents' gross monthly income, add to get combined adjusted gross income, read the basic child support obligation from the Georgia Child Support Commission schedule for your number of children, allocate that obligation proportionally by each parent's share of combined income, then add health insurance and qualifying work-related childcare as the worksheet dictates.
-Parenting time credits begin when the noncustodial parent has more than 50% of the court-ordered parenting time measured in overnights; more than 90% of court-ordered time with the noncustodial parent opens a deviation lane for additional adjustment when supported by findings.
-After the presumptive number is calculated, Georgia courts may deviate up or down under § 19-6-15(i) for listed reasons — high income, low income, extraordinary expenses, travel, other-household income, and more — with written findings.
-Always verify against the current Commission materials before filing.
+You determine both parents' gross monthly income, add to get combined adjusted gross income, read the basic child support obligation from the Georgia Child Support Commission schedule for your number of children (use the row set in effect for your hearing date — including Senate Bill 454’s January 1, 2026 rules, such as the expanded table through $40,000/month combined income when applicable), allocate that obligation proportionally by each parent's share of combined income, then add health insurance and qualifying work-related childcare as the worksheet dictates.
+Under SB 454, when a custody order includes court-ordered parenting time, the parenting-time adjustment is mandatory and driven by the overnight math — not an optional judicial add-on.
+After the presumptive number is calculated, Georgia courts may still deviate up or down under § 19-6-15(i) for listed reasons when findings support it.
+Always verify against the current Commission materials and the official Georgia Courts calculator (csconlinecalc.georgiacourts.gov) before filing.

 O.C.G.A. § 19-6-15(i) lists specific grounds to raise or lower the presumptive child support amount.
 Common fights include high-income cases where combined income exceeds schedule ceilings, low-income cases where the obligor cannot survive the presumptive order, extraordinary medical or educational expenses with documentation, travel costs for long-distance visitation with receipts, and other-household income when a new spouse or partner materially changes resources available for the child.
 Parenting-time arguments often pair 50+ overnights (built into the worksheet credit) with 90+ overnight deviation requests for additional reductions when calendars support it.
 A judge must tie the final number to findings on these factors — "I do not like it" is not a statutory ground.
 Bring invoices, calendars, tax returns, and third-party proof — not screenshots alone.